SuperCleanMe/RSV/README.md

 ```

 ##### Pulling the data from `Content`:
-the `Content` structure is incredibly flexible, you can use it as an `Iterator`, or as an `Index` such as an Array
+The `Content` structure is incredibly flexible, you can use it as an `Iterator`, or as an `Index` such as an Array.

 ##### As an `Iterator`:
 ```rust